google/osdfir-infrastructure/charts/osdfir-infrastructure/README.md

 ```
 > **Tip**: List all releases using `helm list`

-The command removes all the Kubernetes components but PVC's associated with the chart and deletes the release.
+he command removes all the Kubernetes components but Persistent Volumes (PVC) associated with the chart and deletes the release.
 To delete the PVC's associated with `my-release`:

 ```console